Corsair Gaming: History

+In 2015, Corsair changed its logo from the original sail design to a design featuring crossed swords.
+However, after community backlash, the change was promptly reversed, and led to the current company logo.

 In May 2021, Corsair announced that it will relocate its headquarters from Fremont to Milpitas, with the new lease stated to take effect in March 2022.
 In August 2024, Corsair laid off 90 employees.